tipishev/python_debugging_workshop/README.md

 * A brief recap of PDB doc help page
 * A few examples of using debugger commands

-This workshop will be slightly different.
+This workshop will be slightly different

 ---
 There is a silly factoid that we remember